Upper Zuma Falls

 And that was despite the popularity of the Backbone Trail as well as us having already visited the nearby Newton Canyon Falls.

-That said, this all changed when we experienced a series of atmospheric river storms in early 2023 that hit the state of California with some historic precipitation amounts in a short period of time.
+That said, this all changed when we experienced a series of atmospheric river storms in early 2023 as well as early 2024 that hit the state of California with some historic precipitation amounts in a short period of time.

 Such a sustained climate event meant many waterfalls that were no longer reliable (as they may have been more reliably seen in the past) all of the sudden regained their former states.

-In fact, during my pursuit of the Upper Zuma Falls, several intermediate waterfalls surprised me along the way (each of which were bigger than the Newton Canyon Falls).
+In fact, during my pursuits of the Upper Zuma Falls, several intermediate waterfalls surprised me along the way (each of which were bigger than the Newton Canyon Falls).

 Upper_Zuma_Falls_054_03242023 - One of the intermediate waterfalls seen on the way to the Upper Zuma Falls